marklion/zinx/README.md

 + In role layer, it's the best place to write your pure business code.
 Function ProcMsg is used to override to process specific user-data(not about IO and protocol).
 In addition, you can define several objects based on different Irole classes and then link them as a chain through SetNextProcessor.
 In this case, a original user-data will be handled by a role-chain one by one.

 > For more details of every single function.
 Please read the code comment directly.

+# Utility class

+To provide common useful function avoid developer repeat working, this framework has three utility classes implement TCP data channel.

+## 1 ZinxTcpData

+This class has only one virtual fucntion GetInputNextStage that is the same meaning of its super-class.
+You should inherit this class and override this function to define which handler should handle received bytes stream.

+The objects based on this class maintain their own socket.
+So the object should be constructed after one client connected.

+## 2 IZinxTcpConnFact

+As its name, this class is an abstract class which is used to construct ZinxTcpData object.
+You just need to override the only one virtual function CreateTcpDataChannel to return suitable ZinxTcpData object.

+## 3 ZinxTCPListen

+This Class is not a abstract class, you can use it to construct object directly.
+When construction, TCP listen port number and one object of IZinxTcpConnFact sub-class should be specified.